skylessdev/skyla/replit.md

 }
 ```

-This represents the world's first implementation of context-aware epistemic uncertainty detection with genuine multi-model consensus measurement.
+This implements context-aware epistemic uncertainty detection with multi-model consensus measurement.